react-native-elements/react-native-elements/docs/contributing.md

 - `yarn install` OR `npm install`
 - `npm test`

-One you have done this, create a new branch with a name that loosely describes the issue on which you will be working.
-Once you think you have the addressed the issue in question, submit a pull request to the `next` branch.
+Now create a new branch with a name that loosely describes the issue on which you will be working.
+Once you think you have addressed the issue in question, submit a pull request to the `next` branch.

 ### Committing and Pushing Changes